 Currently there are few effective treatment options for cancers in the liver.
 Traditional treatment options include surgery, chemotherapy, radiation therapy, thermal therapy and chemoembolization as well as cryosurgery, percutaneous ethanol injection, implanted infusion pumps, isolated hepatic perfusion and liver transplant.
-Based on the results of its Phase 1, Phase 2 and Phase 3 trials, the Company believes the CHEMOSAT/Melblez Kit system may address the limitations of traditional treatments for metastatic and primary liver cancers.

-The most advanced application for which the CHEMOSAT/Melblez Kit system was evaluated is treatment of metastatic melanoma in the liver.
+The most advanced application for which the CHEMOSAT/Melblez Kit system was evaluated is for the treatment of metastatic melanoma in the liver.
 During the Company's clinical trials, the procedure typically took approximately two to three hours.
 Patients remained in the intensive care unit overnight for observation after undergoing treatment with the CHEMOSAT/Melblez Kit system.
-Treatment with CHEMOSAT/Melblez Kit system is a repeatable procedure, and during clinical trials patients received an average of three procedures at approximately four to six week intervals.
+Treatment with CHEMOSAT/Melblez Kit system is a repeatable procedure, and during clinical trials patients received an average of three procedures at approximately four to eight week intervals.
 A new disposable CHEMOSAT/Melblez Kit system is used for each treatment.